openvinotoolkit/nncf/docs/compression_algorithms/BlockFloatingPoint.md

 ### Block Floating Point Quantization
 Block floating point quantisation is numerical format that allows the majority of computations in a neural network to take place using integer maths for efficiency, while maintaining much of the automatic scaling ability of floating point arithmatic.
 It also provides significant reduction in storage and bandwidth requirements compared to normal floating point formats.
 As with other numerical formats employed in neural network accelerators, any deviation from full precision arithmetic comes at the risk of loss of network accuracy.
 One way to handle custom arithmetic is with [Quantization](Quantization.md).
 Another way is to model the custom arithmetic in training framework such as NNCF, and run a few re-training epochs to fine-tune the weights.
 This document describes addition of block floating point arithmetic to NNCF.

+#### Comparison with integer quantization
+Both block floating point and integer quantization reduce the computations employed to low bit width integers.
+Block floating point use a scale factor (exponent) per block, compared to one scale / offset per layer or tensor.
+Block floating point calculates scale factors for activations dynamically rather than during training.
+Block floating point scale factors are 2^n where integer quantization allows full **fp32** scaling and offset.

 #### BFP Format Description
+The block floating point is defined by 3 parameters
+1. Blocksize
+1. Exponent bits
+1. Mantissa bits

+A block consists of 1 exponent and "blocksize" mantissas.
+Unlike normal floating point representation, there is no implicit 1 bit  used in block floating point representation because each mantissa is not normalised as a result of using the shared exponent.

+#### BFP Format Calculation
-[Block floating point](https://en.wikipedia.org/wiki/Block_floating_point) performs floating point operations by:
+[Block floating point](https://en.wikipedia.org/wiki/Block_floating_point) on a target platform performs floating point dot product operations by:
 1. Grouping nearby floating point values into fixed-size blocks.
 In this case, blocking is performed along the depth dimension of a tensor.
-1. For each block:-
+Blocks for both weights and activations should align
-1. Round each value to the required, non blocked precision.
+1. Round each value in the block to the required, non blocked precision.
 Different rounding mechanisms can be used - round towards zero (truncate), round to nearest, round to even etc.
 1. Choosing a common exponent for values within each block and re-aligning mantissas to match the new exponent.
 Rounding can be applied, with the c
 1. Performing integer arithmetic on mantissas of the blocked values, along with the one exponent calculation required for the block
 1. Converting result back to standard floating point format.
 1. Accumulate results over the full calculation in fp32.

+During training, each block is quantized then converted back to full **fp32** precision, rather than performing dot products directly in the block floating point format.

-Step 3 above (performing integer arithmetic) usually consumes vast majority of compute resources, whereas all other steps can either be done once on host CPU attached to hardware accelerator (e.g. blocking of weights for a network only needs to be done once), or consume relatively small amount of processing.
+Step 4 above (performing integer arithmetic) usually consumes vast majority of compute resources, whereas all other steps can either be done once on host CPU attached to hardware accelerator (e.g. blocking of weights for a network only needs to be done once), or consume relatively small amount of processing.
 Using block floating point instead of regular floating point uses less resources but may cause accuracy degration due to effect of blocking.

 Block floating point is usually combined with smaller mantissa sizes.
 For example, **int5bfp** block floating point format has:
 - 5 integer bits (including 1 sign bit)